westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 # Zoned Block Device User Interface

-User applications can access zone information and manage zones of a zoned block device using two types of interfaces.
+User applications can access the zone information of a zoned block device and can manage the zones of a zoned block device by using two types of interfaces.

-1. *sysfs* attribute files accessible either directly from applications as regular files or form scripted languages (shell scripts, python, etc).
+1. *sysfs* attribute files, accessible either directly from applications as regular files or from scripted languages (shell scripts, python, etc).

-2. *ioctl()* system calls suitable for use from C programs or other programming languages with an equivalent system call binding.
+2. *ioctl()* system calls, suitable for use from C programs or other programming languages that have an equivalent system-call binding.

 The *sysfs* files and *ioctl()* commands available to applications have evolved since the introduction of zoned block device support in Kernel 4.10.
 The